 “And the Word became flesh and made his dwelling among us” (Jn 1:14).

 If there are ever words to meditate and ponder upon these are them!
-May we resist becoming complacent or indifferent to the reality that they present, or to the idea that this is just any another day that we just endure and go on to the next day.
-Instead may we embrace the promise and invitation they are meant to convey to us as individuals, as a people, and for all of creation.
+The danger is becoming complacent or indifferent to the reality that they present, or to the idea that this is just any other day that we just endure and go on to the next day.
+Instead, may we embrace the promise and invitation they are meant to convey to us as individuals, as a people, and for all of creation.

-The Word, the Logos in the Greek, who was, who is, and who always will be, the Second Person of the Holy Trinity, has become one with us.
-We, if we think beyond ourselves for just a minute, are the minutest of minutest speck of specks present in the whole of the cosmos.
+The Word, Logos in the Greek, who was, who is, and who always will be, the Second Person of the Holy Trinity, has become one with us.
+We are the minutest of minutest speck of specks present in the whole of the cosmos.
 And yet, we have been graced by the presence of God who became man for each and every one of us, each individual person, so we can be one with him.
 He became human that we might be invited to become divine through our participation in his life.